jupyterhub/repo2docker/README.md

 ## Docker Image

 Repo2Docker can be run inside a Docker container if access to the Docker Daemon is provided, for example see [BinderHub](https://github.com/jupyterhub/binderhub).
-Docker images are [published to quay.io](https://quay.io/repository/jupyterhub/repo2docker?tab=tags).
-The old [Docker Hub image](https://hub.docker.com/r/jupyter/repo2docker) is no longer supported.